Flawless Physio Logo

 by James McCormack

-A quadriceps tear or strain is an injury seen with relative frequency in athletics and some sports that involve sudden explosive acceleration and deceleration, such as soccer and rugby.
 A quadriceps tear is more severe than a sprain and can result in significant time off from training and competition.
-It is a tear in quadriceps muscle, which is actually a muscle group comprising of four individual muscles.
-Therefore the injury will be specific to one of those four, they are rectus femoris, vastus intermedius, vastus lateralis, and vastus medialis.
+A tear in the quadriceps muscle could affect one or more of the muscle groups.
+Therefore, the injury will be specific to one or more of those four, they are Rectus Femoris, Vastus Intermedius, Vastus Lateralis, and Vastus Medialis.

 How Do You Tear A Quadricep Muscle?

-A quadriceps muscle tear is an injury most associated with high impact and intensity sports.
-Sports that require sudden acceleration, deceleration, jumping or sudden changes of direction will provide the right situation to increase injury risk and possible quadriceps tears.
+Sports that require sudden acceleration, deceleration, jumping or sudden direction changes will provide the right situation to increase injury risk and possible quadriceps tears.

 Quadriceps Tear Symptoms